mParticle/docs/src/pages/developers/data-localization/index.md

 ## Sending Data into mParticle

-All of our SDKs will route data to your mParticle Pod automatically based on your API keys.
-The following features require mParticle Pod dependent changes for data flowing into mParticle:
+Most mParticle SDKs route data to your mParticle pod automatically based on your API keys.
+The following SDKs require that you configure your pod name:

+* Go
+* Java
+* Node
+* Python
+* Ruby

+The following features require mParticle pod-dependent changes before data flows from an input into mParticle:

 * [Events API](#events-api)
 * [Rules](#rules)